-Before applying, you must read and understand these guidelines, the terms and conditions, the sample grant agreement, and the questions and answers document.
+Before applying, you must read and understand these guidelines, the terms and conditions, the sample grant agreements, and the questions and answers document.

 These documents are available on the GrantConnect and Community Grants Hub websites.
-Any changes to grant documentation are published on both sites and addenda7 will be published on GrantConnect.
+Any changes to grant documentation are published on both sites and addenda will be published on GrantConnect.
 By registering on this website, you will be automatically notified of any changes.
 GrantConnect is the authoritative source for grants information.

-You may only apply for one grant (one Small Grant application or one Large Grant application), to maximise the number of organisations and communities benefiting from the program.
+You may only apply for one grant in this grant opportunity (one small grant application or one large grant application), to maximise the number of organisations and communities benefiting from the program.

 If more than one application is submitted from the same organisation, the latest accepted application received will be assessed.
-The earlier application(s) will be deemed ineligible and will not be considered for funding.
+The earlier application/s will be deemed ineligible and will not be considered for funding.